Fall 2021 Exam Procedures

 A TWEN course has been created for students to practice using TWEN to download and upload their examination files prior to the beginning of exams.

-- For exams using TWEN, you should use only your AEGS number on your Microsoft Word Document.
-Place your AEGS number in the header of the document.
+- For exams using TWEN, use only the AEGS number on the Microsoft Word Document.
+Place the AEGS number in the header of the document.

-- For exams using Examplify, the software will automatically use your assigned AEGS number.
-Do not put your name anywhere in your answers.
+- For exams using Examplify, the software will automatically use the assigned AEGS number.
+Students should not put their name anywhere in the exam answers.

-The Academic Technology Department will provide technical support for students from 7:30am – 10:00pm EST Monday – Friday and Saturday 8:00am – 10:00am EST to cover the 24-hour window for Friday exams.
+The Academic Technology Department will provide technical support for students from 7:30am – 5:00pm EST Monday – Friday.

 Below you can find links to important information regarding AutoRecover, backup copies, and word count in Word: